Skip to Content

 Then, we can trim down gradually and see what length you prefer.

 You’ll need a beard trimmer.
-The reason I recommend the Philips Norelco Oneblade QP6520/70 is because it’s exceptionally simple to use, yet incredibly effective.
-It’s premium dual-edged blades cut effortlessly through even coarse hairs and allow you to edge in both directions.
+The reason I recommend the Philips Norelco Oneblade QP6520/70 is because it’s simple to use, yet effective.
+Its premium dual-edged blades cut effortlessly through even coarse hairs and allow you to edge in both directions.

 The trimmer head follows the contours of the face, minimizing irritation and cuts.
 It also comes with a wide range of settings between 0.4 – 10mm, allowing for very intricate control.